 How many performances can you do in a day?

 Matt limits the maximum number to 3 performances per day.
 Normally the show will be the same however in certain circumstances a second show can also be performed during the same day.
 An extra charge may be payable.

 Can Nursery children be in the audience?

-In most cases the answer is I'm afraid due to their concentration spans.
+Due to their short concentration spans I'm afraid in most cases the answer is 'no'.
 The age range for each show is listed on the show listings page.

 Can you present shows to children with SEN?